 It’s ideal for cold climates unlike open cell which is perfect for humid climates.
-It is thicker and less permeable so it’s not as breathable but is instead more compact instead.The right amount of heat or temperature must be distributed inside a building and closed-cell insulation has the capabilities to make this happen.
+It is thicker and less permeable so it’s not as breathable but it is instead more compact instead.The right amount of heat or temperature must be distributed inside a building and closed-cell insulation has the capabilities to make this happen.
 It has great density and a tenacity similar to that of a glue’s.
 It is so strong that it is best used to add structural strength to walls, ceilings, and roofs.

-It’s not just great with insulating heat but it can also hold off water and moisture great for metal buildings.
+It’s not just great with insulating heat but it can also hold off water and moisture ideal for metal buildings.
 Excess moisture can destroy an insulated surface since there is lack of generated heat inside a structure.
 With close-cell insulation, water degradation is controlled and a fair amount of heat and moisture are distributed.

-Star Spray Foam is a company that has a team that are experts at both open cell and closed cell installation.
-Each of the technicians have the knowledge, skills, and experience to properly install your insulation systems.
+Star Spray Foam New Orleans is a company that contains a team of experts in both open cell and closed cell installation.
+Each of the technicians has the knowledge, skills, and experience to properly install your insulation systems.
 Before anything else, there is a diagnosis and we will be presenting you a report and a work plan of what we suggest is best for your home or office.
-Each of the type of insulation has it’s own Pro’s and Con’s and there are certain situations where one is better than the other.
-We want to provide you with quality workmanship and therefore, we want to install you what is most suited to your home or office while factoring in the unique circumstances of your home or building.
+Each type of insulation has its own pro’s and con’s and there are certain situations where one is better than the other.
+We want to provide you with quality workmanship and therefore, we want to install what is most suited to your home or office while factoring in the unique circumstances of your home or building.
 The climate, structure, purpose, and other relevant and important considerations will be taken into account.

 While others may say that they can just look up the internet DIYs, we highly suggest that you call us instead.
 Your insulation system should not be taken lightly and you cannot take chances for it to go awry.
 We hope to hear from you soon!
 Let’s talk about how we can improve your space.